Conflux-Chain/bug-bounty-program/README.md

 Description: These vulnerabilities pose a serious threat to the security and integrity of the system, such as unauthorized fund transfers, severe smart contract vulnerabilities, etc.

-Reward: 20,000 - 100,000 CFX
+Reward: 4000 - 20000 USD

 Examples:

 - Major logical errors in smart contracts
 - Vulnerabilities that could lead to large-scale fund losses

+> Payouts are handled by the Conflux Network team directly and are denominated in USD.
+However, payments are done in CFX on Conflux.
-> Note: The determination of the reward amount is based on the price of CFX at the time this plan is released.
-If there is a significant change in the price of CFX, the reward amount will be adjusted accordingly.
+> The calculation of the net amount rewarded is based on the average price between CoinMarketCap.com and CoinGecko.com at the time the bug report was submitted.
+> No adjustments are made based on liquidity availability.

 ## Participation Guidelines